wireapp/brand/writing/style-guidelines/index.md

 Headings on the website, support site, and longer documents should use case consistently _(either sentence case or title case)_ based on context.

-For example, CS content at [support.wire.com](https://support.wire.com/) uses sentence case in the question list, but title case in page headings _(as required by the Zendesk customer service platform)_.
+For example, CS content at [support.wire.com][2] uses sentence case in the question list, but title case in page headings _(as required by the Zendesk customer service platform)_.
 Certain channels _(such as press releases)_ may have other conventions to which we respectfully adhere.

 For long-form documents, we prefer sentence case for headings, as we feel this is a better match for our “humble and friendly” voice.
 Some perceive title case as more formal and a bit too stiff for our tone, so we avoid it in contexts where it’s not required.

-In [UI copy](../user-interface-text), we capitalize according to the platform conventions, such as Apple’s conventions from the _Human Interface Guidelines_ for [iOS][iOS-HIG] and [OS X][OSX-HIG].
+In [UI copy][1], we capitalize according to the platform conventions, such as Apple’s conventions from the _Human Interface Guidelines_ for [iOS][3] and [OS X][4].

 As a general rule, menu commands use title case, but checkboxes and radio buttons use sentence case.
-See [Use the Right Capitalization Style in Labels and Text](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/TerminologyWording.html#//apple_ref/doc/uid/20000957-CH15-SW4).
+See [Use the Right Capitalization Style in Labels and Text][5].

 ## Numbers